 -Kitty Pryde after the faculty of the X-Men’s new school have been abducted…Continue

 I’ve always like sidekicks.
 Maybe it was because of a lack of self-confidence.
 I had a hard time imagining myself as Batman.
 But I could easily imagine I was Robin riding alongside the Caped Crusader.
 Maybe it was because of my affinity for the underdog.
-Sidekicks seemed to be mocked more often than not and I…Continue
+Sidekicks seemed to be mocked more often than not and I liked to see them prove themselves to their mentors, their foes and…Continue

 Halloween is a happy time of the year for me.
 It usually brings back fond memories of past costumes.
 Of course, there have been a few recurring themes over the years.
 Science fiction and fantasy.
 Classic horror characters.
 And, naturally, comic books.